Milton Berle: Vaudeville

 Around 1920 at age 12, Berle made his stage debut in a revival of the musical comedy Florodora in Atlantic City, New Jersey, which later moved to Broadway.
 By the time he was 16, he was working as a master of ceremonies in vaudeville.
-He is also known to have played small bit parts in several silent films in the 1910s and 1920s, though his presence in some is disputed (see Filmography, below).
-In 1932, he starred in Earl Carrol's "Vanities," a Broadway musical.
+He is also known to have played small bit parts in several silent films in the 1910s and 1920s, although his presence in some is disputed (see Filmography, below).
+In 1932, he starred in Earl Carrol's Vanities, a Broadway musical.
 By the early 1930s, he was a successful stand-up comedian, patterning himself after one of vaudeville's top comics, Ted Healy.

 Rising star

 In 1933, Berle was hired by producer Jack White to star in the theatrical featurette Poppin' the Cork, a topical musical comedy concerning the repealing of Prohibition.
 Berle also co-wrote the score for this film, which was released by Educational Pictures.
 Berle continued to dabble in songwriting: with Ben Oakland and Milton Drake, he wrote the title song for the RKO Radio Pictures release Li'l Abner (1940), an adaptation of Al Capp's comic strip, featuring Buster Keaton as Lonesome Polecat.
-Berle wrote a Spike Jones B-side, "Leave the Dishes in the Sink, Ma."
+Berle co-wrote a Spike Jones B-side, "Leave the Dishes in the Sink, Ma".